 Rye is widely used for winter grazing for cattle, but it may be grazed by deer as well.
 Rye is more cold tolerant than oat and generally produces more forage than either oat or wheat.
 Rye should not be planted as early as oat due to several diseases occurring in the early fall.
 It is best to wait for cool weather before planting, around mid-November.

-Recommended varieties are FL 401 (for early grazing or for use in blends), Kelly Grazer III (FL 104), Wrens Abruzzi, Bates RS4, and Elbon.
+Recommended varieties are FL 401 (for early grazing or for use in blends), Kelly Grazer III, Wrens Abruzzi, Swift, Bates RS4, and Elbon.
 Other commercial varieties may be adapted but have not been included in our variety trials in recent years.

 Wheat is excellent for wildlife, but not well adapted to Florida conditions.
 Low productivity and high incidence of diseases are common.
 Hessian fly can be an issue, so recommended varieties should be Hessian fly-tolerant.
 Deer prefer the forage, and some nongame birds utilize the seed.
 The seed head on awnless varieties get substantial use from deer, turkeys, and mourning doves.

 AGS 2024 (moderate tolerance to Hessian fly), AGS 3026, AGS4023, AGS 4043, Pioneer 26R10*, Dyna-Gro Plantation*.